 Its amazing ability to sustain temperature and humidity levels no matter what the external environment is like.
 This separates it from other, smaller incubators - even my favourite Mini Advance.
 Smaller machines tend not to operate as well if the outside temperature is low or fluctuates.

 The digital read-out is clear and instantly indicates that the temperature and moisture levels are right.
 The one thing it doesn't do, unlike the smaller 7 egg Mini Advance incubator, is count down the days.

 It's quite big - sitting on its auto-turner cradle it measures 17" (43 cm) wide by 10" (25.5 cm) deep.
-The humidity pump adds an extra 5" by 5" (13 cm square).

 This is my go-to egg incubator if I want to hatch either more than 6 eggs, or different types of poultry.
 I've hatched geese and turkeys in the Octagon 20 - in fact it's become a bit of a celebrity in my part of Italy!
-My neighbours often bring their eggs to hatch because they're so fascinated by it.
+My neighbours regularly bring their eggs to hatch because they're so fascinated by it.

 I'm just waiting for someone to want ducks!

 - It becomes very crowded inside the Octagon 20 incubator when chicks start to hatch.
 This is the case with most large incys, and you need to be prepared to have the confidence to lift the lid and remove chicks as they dry out and fluff up post-hatch, even if others are still pipping.

 - If you're hatching with children, whether at home or at school, I'd definitely go with the Mini Advance.
 It's viewing capacity is simply much superior to either of the other machines.
 See my full review of it, here.

 If you've read any of my other reviews, you'll know that I like to assess products in terms of how much I love them to do whatever job they're meant to do.